 Making chocolate fondue for dessert leaves lots of room for personalization.
-For the most basic version, just melt chocolate and cream together and stir in a pat of butter for a smoother texture; you can add your own touch by stirring in your favorite flavored liqueur.
+For the most basic version, just melt chocolate and cream together and stir in a pat of butter for a smoother texture; you can add your own touch by stirring in your favorite flavored liqueur (we recommend using homemade Amaretto).
 Serve with anything you like for dipping, from pound cake, fresh fruit, and marshmallows to pretzels and biscotti.
 If you have any leftovers, make hot chocolate by adding hot milk.

 Special equipment: You’ll need a fondue pot for this recipe.
 They can be purchased at most cooking stores and online.
 If you don’t have a fondue pot, you can serve this in a mini slow cooker set on low.
 Note: The slow cooker will get hotter than a fondue pot, so you will need to stir the chocolate mixture often.

 Game plan: Make your own chocolate graham crackers, marshmallows, pretzels, pound cake, brownies, biscotti, and banana bread for dipping.
 For a beer dessert twist, try this Lambic Marshmallows with Chocolate Stout Fondue recipe.

 by Jen Wheeler | At Christmas time, there are cookies galore, but true dessert lovers still crave something more substantial...